-The shop inspector and/or their supervisor do the preparation of the various check-off sheets.
+Quality control should prepare various check-off sheets to document the laydown inspection.
 The accuracy of the check off sheets should be maintained during preparation by means of rechecking or, when possible, crosschecking dimensions.
-It has not been a practice to have the check off sheets officially checked by anyone in the bridge design department.
 One built-in check for accuracy is when a discrepancy is apparently discovered during a laydown inspection, it can and should be verified by cross checking using the actual approved shop drawings.

 The items to be included in the check off lists have been outlined in the Instructional Memorandum Shop Documentation IM 565 and no attempt will be made here for the outlining of specific forms to be used.

 It is desirable that in the preparation of the detail location check off list an adding machine that reads feet, inches and fractions of an inch be used.

 SECTION 2: LAYDOWN INSPECTION (MEMBERS ASSEMBLED TO OTHER MEMBERS)

 The laydown inspection of any given set of main members, which have been assembled into a line for the purpose of drilling the field bolted splice connections, begins with a check of the items listed previously in IM 563 as prerequisites for a laydown inspection.
 If these items are found to be satisfactory, the inspection is continued.

 The following items then shall be checked:

 1. The number of the members assembled

 2. The number on the girder as shown on the erection drawing is at the correct end of the member.

 B. CAMBER & SWEEP INSPECTION